How can therapy help me?

 Do you take insurance, and how does that work?

-Dr. Learn is an in-network provider for HealthNet HMO, managed by Mental Health Network (MHN).
+Dr. Learn is an in-network provider for HealthNet HMO and Mental Health Network (MHN).
 If she is an in-network provider for your plan, you will only pay your office co-pay for each session.
 You may also choose to use your out-of-network benefits if you are covered under a different plan.
 Dr. Learn is able to electronically submit reimbursement requests for many insurance companies.
 That means, you pay for your session fee up front and Dr. Learn can electronically request reimbursement for you from your insurance provider.
 Please talk with Dr. Learn directly if you are interested in using this service.
 You will always want to call your insurance provider first to find out about your covereage benefits.
 Here are a few helpful questions to ask:

 - What are my mental health benefits?